CompleteBlenderCreator/05-Animated-Lamp-Original/readme.md

 * Understand that it is the origin that acts as the point of reflection.
 * See other objects rotational values change the axes of reflection.

-# Adding Bones To Our Armature
+# Adding Bones To Our Armature (updated 22/02/2017)
 * Learn how to add additional bones to an armature.
 * Understand that a new bone does not have to be connected to the previous one.